2 Ways to “Hack” Leadership Development, Silicon Valley-Style

 The goal of ACD is to help young leaders develop faster, learn continuously on the job, and increase their skills and knowledge while also developing more sophisticated, agile mindsets.

-We identified 7 key practices that companies use to successfully implement ACD.
-Here, we’ll discuss 2 of those practices:
+We have identified 7 key practices that companies use to successfully implement ACD:

 Technology leaders won’t take part in leadership development if it’s not connected to their work.
 And the time that traditional development programs take is unworkable.

 Another way to create snackable learning is to focus on proven solutions that can be quickly taught to leaders when they need them.
-This is especially useful for topics such as giving feedback or conducting a performance review that many young technology leaders may not have ever received any formal training in.
+This is especially useful for topics such as giving feedback that many young technology leaders may not have ever received any formal training in.
 Some Silicon Valley development managers see themselves as “curators,” collecting high-quality content and tools and then packaging them for their in-house leaders.

-When we measured stress on 8 psychometric scales, we found that Silicon Valley leaders have the highest levels we’d seen in any industry.
+When we measured stress on 8 psychometric scales, we found that tech industry leaders in Silicon Valley have the highest levels of stress we’d seen in any industry.

 Technology companies often operate in markets that change quickly and unpredictably.
 New competitors enter, sometimes new products and services are untested; pressure to grow revenue quickly is high.

 But this is a solvable problem.
 In one high-pressure company, we taught leaders research-proven methods to reduce stress and increase resilience.
-Those managers practiced those techniques, and then taught them to their teams through 1-hour meetings that included short video demonstrations and a discussion of how to apply them.
+Those managers practiced those techniques and then taught them to their teams through one-hour meetings that included short video demonstrations and a discussion of how to apply them.
 Within a month, 1,200 employees had been trained in these tools.

 The results?
 Despite a large layoff, measures of resilience improved from one year to the next.